wiktorn/sparta/content/posts/romanticmodel.md

 In *Agamemnon’s Tomb* Leonidas is presented as a naked statue, and this is a specific kind of nakedness characteristic of ancient Greek monuments.
 It merges the indestructible divine and the eternal with human physicality and sensuality.
 There is a beautiful soul in this marble statue and a struggle is being waged for it and its  spiritual strength.
 A Poland bathed in the River Styx can become such a statue, and can  regain its soul.

+>[10]
+To horse!...
+Here, along the bed of a dry stream, Where pink laurel blossoms flow instead of water,
+As if a shining storm were chasing me,
+I fly with tears and with intense, flashing eyes,
+And my horse stretches his legs on the wind.
+If he stumbles over a grave where knights rest – he’ll fall.
+>
+>[11]
+At Thermopylae? – No, at Cheronea --
+That is where my horse must stop.
+For I am from a land where the specter of hope
+Is like a dream for hearts of little faith.
+For if my horse is frightened in his flight,
+Then that grave is equal to – ours.
+>
+>[12]
+A legion of dead Spartans is ready
+To chase me from the grave at Thermopylae,
+For I am from the sad land of Ilots,
+From a land where despair does not rain down on graves, From a land – where always after unhappy days
+There always remains a sad half of the knights – half-alive.
+>
+>[13]
+At Thermopylae I do not dare
+To lead my horse through the pass;
+For there must be such faces, whose gaze
+Would crush the heart of every Pole for shame.
+I will not stand there before the spirit of Greece -
+No, I would die first rather than go there in chains.
+>
+>[14]
+At Thermopylae – what would I say
+If the knights stood up on the grave,
+And, showing me their bloodied chests,
+Asked me plainly: “Were there many of you?
+Forget the distance of long centuries between us.”
+If they asked me this – what would I say?
+>
+>[15]
+At Thermopylae – a corpse lies still,
+Without red cloak or golden sash.
+It is the naked corpse of Leonidas:
+There is a beautiful soul inside its marble form.
+For a long time the people mourned his sacrifice,
+The scented flame, and the broken goblet.
+>
+>[16]
+O Poland!
+So long as your angelic soul
+Is cased within a jovial skull,
+So long will the executioner chop your body,
+Nor will your vengeful sword cause terror,
+So long will you have a hyena prowling over you
+And a grave to seize you – open-eyed!
+>
+>[17]
+Cast off the last shred of those hideousrags,
+That burning shirt of Deianira:
+And rise, unashamed, like great statues,
+Naked – washed in the mire of the Styx,
+New – insolent in iron nakedness –
+Not shamed by anything – immortal!
+>
+>[18]
+Let the northern nation rise from its silent grave
+And frighten other people at the sight,
+Of such a huge statue – made from a single stone!
+And so forged that it will never shatter in thunder, But its hands and crown will be of lightning,
+And its gaze scornful of death – the blush of life.
+[…]

 In the mystical period of Słowacki’s oeuvre (after 1843), the central theme of Thermopylae and the heroism of Leonidas appears in two ways: in philosophical writings - again with the central theme of Leonidas upholding patriotism, which in Słowacki’s mystical system means a spiritual virtue indicating the way of the Spirit, and in *Agezylausz* [*Agesilaus*] – where Sparta fully becomes Poland and Agis an indomitable Christian hero.
 Sparta becomes Poland here but preserves its idiom...
 Sparta in Słowacki’s work functions as a distinct variation on the theme of battle and struggle, central for the poet’s anthropology and his vision of the world, including also for his mystical system.
 The cited texts clearly indicate a lasting tendency in Słowacki’s thinking and his poetry: a fascination with Sparta as a sign of a heroic anthropological model, and also the poet’s continual building of parallels between Sparta and Poland.

 Wyspiański’s Greece, too, is a world of struggle, dynamics and tension, a world of activity and heroism.
 This dynamics – battle and struggle – brings us to think of Słowacki’s anti-idyllic and dramatic antiquity as a natural context for the “Greek” works of Wyspiański.
 Many features of Słowacki’s Hellenism, particularly the Polish-Greek parallel and the fascination with Homeric and Spartan Greece, inclines us to perceive Słowacki’s writing as a point of reference or even a tradition for the “ancient” works of Wyspiański as the author of *Powrót Odysa* [*Odysseus’ Return*].
 We could risk the hypothesis of a kinship - though not necessarily a genetic one - between Sparta from *Agezylausz* and Wyspiański’s ancient Greece: this is where we find the link whereby Wyspiański inherits that ideological and artistic idea enabling him to extract from ancient Greece its raw primeval nature, created in the image of Polish, often regional or, more broadly, Slavic folk character.
 At the same time, however, the Spartan myth giving a privileged position to the community in a special way that shows affinity with Polish Romanticism, is not the language that could fascinate a modernist poet.
 In his sharp polemics with the Romantic myth of Thermopylae, Wyspiański seems to be saying that the romantic Spartan myth doesn’t have the power of salvation, it doesn’t liberate the individual from his existential tragedy or the nation from its tragic fate.
 It is only a tale about a beautiful and picturesque death.
 What in Słowacki is a sacrifice and a level of spiritual development, in Wyspiański becomes an empty gesture or – even more dangerously – an expression of a reckless rush towards death, an attraction to nothingness and empty transcendence.